 We continue to invest in our proprietary suite of drug discovery technologies and our highly experienced and uniquely trained scientific team.
 Where beneficial, we will continue to build alliances with organisations that have capabilities complementary to our own.
 Combined, we believe this makes us uniquely positioned to achieve our goal.

-> The key challenges to the business and how these are mitigated are detailed on page 8 and 14 of the Group’s 2017 Annual Report.
+The strategy of the Company, and the key challenges to the business and how these are mitigated are detailed in the Group’s 2018 Annual Report.

-> 2. Seek to understand and meet shareholder needs and expectations
+2. Seek to understand and meet shareholder needs and expectations

 The Company recognizes the AGM as an important opportunity to meet private shareholders, where the shareholders are given the opportunity to ask questions and raise issues to the Board; this can be done formally during the meeting or informally with the Directors afterwards.
 At the AGM, separate resolutions are proposed on each substantially different issue.
 For each resolution, proxy appointment forms are issued which provide voting shareholders with the option to vote in advance of the AGM if they are unable to attend in person.
 The outcome of the voting on AGM resolutions is disclosed by means of an announcement on the London Stock Exchange, and the results are posted on the Investors section on the Company website.

 All resolutions were duly passed in the latest AGM, however, should voting decisions not be in line with the Company’s expectations the Board will engage with those shareholders to understand and address any issues.
 The Company Secretary is the main point of contact for such matters.
 However, all of our Directors or Non-Executive Directors are willing to engage with shareholders should they have a concern that is not resolved through the normal channels.

 Copies of our annual report and the interim report are sent to all shareholders and copies can be downloaded from the Investors section of the website.
 Other information for shareholders (and other interested parties) is also provided on our website, including the preliminary and half-year results.